 By including a Protective Trust in your Will, rather than giving money or assets directly to a vulnerable beneficiary, you can give them to a Trustee instead, who will look after that inheritance for your vulnerable beneficiary.
 The trustee that you name could be another family member or members, an independent person, or a professional, who will then follow the rules set out by you in the trust when managing the assets.
 The rules can be very specific (for example, directing the trustee to pay the income from the assets in the trust to the vulnerable beneficiary), or broad and discretionary (for example, giving the trustee complete discretion to spend the income and capital to provide for living, education, and other maintenance expenses of the vulnerable beneficiary).
 Using a trust can remove any risk that your beneficiary will waste what you have provided for them.

 Special Disability Trust

-A specific type of Protective Trust is a “Special Disability Trust”.
+One type of Protective Trust is a Special Disability Trust.
 This type of trust was introduced by the government to enable parents and immediate family members to cater for the future care and accommodation needs of a person with a severe disability.
-The advantage of a Special Disability Trust are:
+The two advantages of a Special Disability Trust are:

 Anyone who has the care of a person with a disability should as part of their succession planning consider a Protective Trust or a Special Disability Trust.
 Our society today is reliant on family members supporting disabled or disadvantaged members of our community and these measures can play a part in securing their future wellbeing.